Jane Johnston Schoolcraft: Marriage and family

 Jane and Henry Schoolcraft moved to Mackinac Island in 1833, after he had been given responsibility for a larger territory as Indian agent.
 Their home has since been demolished, but Henry Schoolcraft's office, also known as the Indian Dormitory, survives.
 It was used to house Indians who came to the island to acquire promised annuities and supplies.

-The Schoolcrafts took Janee and John to a boarding schools on the East coast when they were eleven and nine, respectively, which was hard for John.
+The Schoolcrafts took Jane and John to a boarding schools on the East coast when they were eleven and nine, respectively, which was hard for John.
 Schoolcraft wrote a poem in Ojibwe that expressed her feelings of loss after their separation.
-(Use link below to hear poem sung in Ojibwe.)

 In 1841, when Henry lost his patronage position as federal Indian agent due to a change in political administrations, the Schoolcrafts moved to New York City.
 He worked for the state in American Indian research.
 Jane Schoolcraft suffered from frequent illnesses; she died in 1842 while visiting a married sister in Canada.
 She was buried at St. John's Anglican Church in what is now Ancaster, Ontario.